-That little fellow was a good man they say.
+That little fellow was a good man, they say.
 He was good on his feet.
-He was good with the jig too.(7) Boy he could jig!
+He was good with the jig too.(9) Boy he could jig!
 There were always a few of them like that around in the old days.

-One of our favorite games is shu-shu-may, a winter game.
+One of our favorite games is shu-shu-may -- a winter game.
 It is quite a game.
-One time we were all sitting in the wigwam, in the ring.
-There were young children there who never realized the lectures they were given.(8) And I sat there and listened.
-But the young children disturbed the mind of the old people.
-And they told the young boys, it was winter time, they told the young children, "Go on outside and play with your toys for awhile."
-And for all this lecture session we had, they left, and there was no disturbance.
+One time we were all sitting in the wiigwaam, in the ring.
+There were young children there who never realized the meaning of the lectures they were given.(10) And I sat there and listened.
+But the young children disturbed the minds of the old people.
+And the old people told the young boys -- it was winter time -- they told the young children, "Go on out-side and play with your toys for a while."
+And for all the rest of this lecture session we had, they left, and there was no disturbance.
 Everybody understood the lecturing.
 Everybody understood what the points meant.

-We throw this sh'u-shu-may on top of the snow.
-It's plain and slippery on the top of the snow, and it slides in the snow, and out of the snow, and in the snow.
-It comes out of the snow, and goes in the snow so that you think it's live, but it isn't.
+We most generally throw this sh'u-shu-may on top of the snow.
+It's slippery on top of the snow, but it also slides in the snow, and out of the snow, and in the snow.
+It comes out of the snow, and goes back in the snow so that you think it's live -- but it isn't.
 It's just a piece of wood that's made to shoot in the snow, and on the snow.
-You throw it right straight and it goes right straight.
+If you throw it right straight, it goes right straight.
 It goes a long ways on the top of the snow.
-Sometimes they can throw it long-range.
+Some can throw it quite a long range.
 And whoever can throw it the furthest has the best swing.
 Whoever can go the furthest is a good man.
 That's the game.

 When the kids are big enough to play outside they swing a little sh'u-shu-may.
 After they are eight or nine years old they get to be pretty good at it.
 And the older they get, the more experience they have, and the better they are.
 That's experience for them to learn.

 We always found a way to keep busy.
-In the fall we'd go down skating or play with stones on the ice.
+In the fall we'd go down skating, or play with stones on the ice.
 We'd whip stones on the ice like tops.
-We had a rag cloth with a stick on it, or with a horse whip on it, and we'd horse-whip a stone.
-You'd get a round stone build up with speed, and when you get that speeding, boy I'll tell you, it's spinning!
-Every time it slowed down you run up and whip it, and go right around.
+We had a rag cloth with a stick on it -- or with a horse whip on it -- and we'd horse-whip a stone.
+You'd get a round stone built up with speed, and when you get that speeding, boy I'll tell you, it's spinning!
+Every time it slowed down you run up and whip it, and it'd go right around.
 That's quite a game.

 We had skates in my time.
 That was in 1910, 1911.
-Skates came out, regular skates that curled up on the end.
-We called them rocker skates, "rockers."
+Skates came out about then -- regular skates that curled up on the end.
+We called them rocker skates -- "rockers."
 Ya.
-Those rockers were kind of rocking(11) shape.
-Those days, in our time, the skates came, skates with leather on.
+Those rockers were kind of rocking(13) shape.
+Those days, in our time, the skates came -- skates with leather on.
 Skates in Indian is shush-kwah da-ah-g^n.
-That sounds like you're skating, moving smoothly.
+That sounds like you're skating -- moving smoothly.
 We liked skates.
-Then later on the hockeys came.
-They're good skates but then the hockeys came.
-Well, only a few had a hockeys, hockey skates.
+Then later on the hockeys came, and we liked those better.
+The rockers were good skates, but then the hockeys came.
+Well, only a few had hockeys -- hockey skates.

 Once I broke through the ice in the middle of Ball Club Lake.
 Jimmy Lyons pulled me out.
 That post-mister pulled me out.
 Every now and then I tell him, "Well when we were young, we used to go around a-raising Cain."

-On Ball Club Lake the ice was very thin out in the middle, but where it's shallow it'll hold you.
+On Ball Club Lake the ice is very thin out in the middle, but where the water is shallow the ice will hold you.
 That lake has a slow flowage which comes from a chain of lakes back of it, underground, and goes into Ball Club Lake and then into the Mississippi.
 A river goes through the middle of Ball Club Lake.
-That's where the current is, underneath the water of Ball Club Lake.
-There's a river that comes through Ball Club, but it's just a creek now.
+That's where the current is -- underneath the water of Ball Club Lake.
+There's a river that comes through Ball Club -- but it's just a creek now.
 But it's still flowing.
 Under that lake that I'm talking about there's slow moving water which goes into the outlet and then into the Mississippi.
 That's Ball Club River.
 It comes out of Ball Club Lake and crosses under the railroad bridge.

-"Oh, that's a long ways.
+But one of the others said, "Oh, that's a long ways.
 That's three, four miles around there.
-It's only a mile and a half across there to get to our skating grounds."
+It's only a mile and a half across the middle there to get to our old skating grounds."

 We decided that we didn't want to go around the end of the lake.
 We wanted to go across.
 Coming back we dared each other to go across the lake, otherwise we would have gone around.

-When we got to the middle of Ball Club Lake, right across from Cook Point, there was a crack in the middle of the lake, oh, about three, four feet wide, coming right clean across the lake.
+When we got to the middle of Ball Club Lake -- right across from Cook's Point, the big point -- there was a crack in the middle of the lake, oh, about three, four feet wide, coming right clean across the lake.
 That lake had cracked open.

 "Geeze," we said when we saw that.